flashkot/jsPackCompress/README.md

 If server configuration can't be changed, you can use this option to generate file with universal decoder.
 This will add around 200 bytes to wrapper HTML.

-Waht it does is check if file was opened not from `file:` protocol.
+What it does is check if file was opened not from `file:` protocol.
 In that case it will `fetch` file again (hopefully this time browwser will use cached version) and then decode its content instead of the embeded string.